-As with almost every question about credit reports and credit scores, the answer is that it depends on your unique credit history and the scoring system the lender is using.
-“Too many” credit cards for someone else might not be for you.
+As with almost every question about credit reports and credit scores, the answer depends on your unique credit history and the scoring system your lender is using.
+"Too many" credit cards for someone else might not be too many for you.

-There is no specific number of credit cards that is considered the right number all consumers should have.
-Everyone’s credit history is different.
-Lenders have different levels of risk tolerance, and different credit scores have different criteria.
+There is no specific number of credit cards considered right for all consumers.
+Everyone's credit history is different.
+Lenders tolerate different levels of risk, and different credit scoring formulas have different criteria.

 Closing Accounts Could Hurt Credit Scores

-There are a lot of “ifs” that you should consider before closing an account, here are a few:
+There are a lot of "ifs" you should consider before you close an account.
+Here are a few:

-- If you are planning to apply for new credit in the next three to six months, you should leave the accounts open until you complete the transaction.
+- If you plan to apply for new credit in the next three to six months, you should leave the credit card accounts open until you complete the transaction.

 - If you have very good scores, closing an account will likely cause a dip in your scores, but probably not enough to prevent you from getting the credit you need or want, or to cause your rates to increase.

-- If you are having trouble paying your existing debts, you might want to close the accounts to remove the temptation to charge more, even though your scores will dip.
-Consider your overall financial situation, not just a credit score when making the decision.
+- If you are having trouble paying your existing debts, you might want to close the accounts to remove the temptation to charge more, even though your scores will likely dip.
+Consider your overall financial situation, not just your credit scores, when making the decision.
 Do what is right for your long-term financial well-being.

-If you are considering closing accounts because you feel like the number of credit cards you currently have open could be hurting your scores, consider ordering a copy of your credit score before making any changes.
+If you are considering closing accounts because you feel like the number of credit cards you have open could be hurting your scores, think about ordering a copy of your credit score before making any changes.

-When you receive your credit scores, you should receive a list of risk factors that will describe what elements in your credit report are affecting your score negatively.
+When you receive your credit score, you should also receive a list of risk factors that will describe what elements in your credit report are negatively affecting your score.

 If one of the factors listed is "too many open revolving accounts," then you may want to consider closing one or two.
 However, if the number of open revolving accounts is not listed as a factor, then you probably don't need to be concerned with the ones you already have.

 The single most important factor in credit scores is always your payment history.
-The second most important factor is your credit utilization rate.
-As long as you continue to make all your payments on time and keep the balances on your credit card accounts low, your creditors will be able to see that you are managing your credit responsibly, and your credit scores will reflect that.
+The second most important factor is your credit utilization ratio.
+As long as you continue to make all your payments on time and keep the balances on your credit card accounts low relative to your limit, your creditors will be able to see that you are responsibly managing your credit, and your credit scores will reflect that.